 How do you work with clients?
-I work one-on-one with families during parent coaching and as an educator, facilitator, and trainer in my group and workshop work.
-Any important person in the child’s life can be a part of this process.
-My focus is always on relationships, perspectives in context, social and emotional wellbeing, and your overall needs.
-I tailor the work to the specific expectations and goals we set together.
+I teach group cooking classes, work one-on-one with individuals or families during long-term coaching, and as a trainer/facilitator in my workshop and keynote work.
+My trauma-informed and culturally-sensitive focus is always on relationships, perspectives in context, social and emotional well-being, and food as medicine.
+I tailor the work to your needs and the specific expectations and goals we set together.
 Contact me to discuss how we can work together.

 How do you work with educators, schools, programs, and other professionals who work with children and families?
-I provide workshops on a topic of interest, usually focusing on social and emotional development.
-My most exciting recent addition is exploring the connection between the brain and gut and how food and stress mediates that connection to affect mental health.
-I’m also hired to observe in schools, problem-solve in staff meetings, present to or facilitate parent groups, and make recommendations.
+I provide workshops and keynotes focusing on social and emotional wellness, the brain-gut connection to mental health, and food as medicine with the Mediterranean diet.
 Contact me to talk about your needs.

 What makes you qualified to help me?
 What is your training and professional work background?
-I hold a Ph.D. in Human Development & Family Studies from the Pennsylvania State University, one of the top HDFS programs in the US, and completed a minor in developmental psychopathology.
-My graduate program was multi-disciplinary and afforded me the opportunity to be taught by not only psychologists but also anthropologists, sociologists, demographers, behavioral geneticists, and statisticians.
-This varied experience helped me to develop a perspective that is unique in helping parents and children and any professional who serves families.
+I hold a Ph.D. in Human Development & Family Studies from the Pennsylvania State University, one of the top HDFS programs in the United States, and completed a minor in developmental psychopathology at Penn State's Department of Psychology.
+My doctoral program was multi-disciplinary and afforded me the opportunity to be taught by not only psychologists but also anthropologists, sociologists, demographers, behavioral geneticists, and statisticians.
+This varied experience as well as my interests in medicine, neuroscience, nutrition, and equity work has helped me develop a unique perspective that helps you connect the dots and provide actual solutions.
 While I was a professor, I helped to prepare new and experienced educators, as well as social workers and Child Life Specialists.
-More recently, I have done deep research into the stress-brain-gut axis and its connection to mental health and am writing a book about it.
+More recently, I have done deep research into the stress-brain-gut axis and its connection to mental health and am writing a book on this topic.

-Who have you worked with in the past?
-Some past and present affiliations include Wheelock College, the Freedman Center as well as Continuing Education at William James College, MAAEYC, Compass for Kids, Families First, Maryland Family Network, FUSE, Fusion Academy, Montclare Children’s School NYC, Boston College Children’s Center, Little Halos Day School, Children’s Connection, Parent-Child Home Program and many groups and individual local families.
+With whom have you worked in the past?
+Some past and present affiliations include the Town of Lexington, MA, Wheelock College, the Freedman Center and Continuing Education at William James College, MAAEYC, Compass for Kids, Families First, Children's Trust Fund, Maryland Family Network, FUSE, Fusion Academy, Montclare Children’s School NYC, Boston College Children’s Center, Little Halos Bilingual Preschool, Children’s Connection, Parent-Child Home Program and many groups and individual local families.

 Do you take insurance and how much will working with you cost me?
-I do not take insurance as there is no insurance affiliation for parent coaches and developmental consultants.
-My primary goal is to be of service to you where finances are not an obstacle.
-There is a sliding scale and we can always work out a fee that is feasible for you or your group.
-Please call or email me for a conversation.
+I do not take insurance.
+My primary goal is to be of service to you without financial obstacles.
+We are always able to agree on a fee that is feasible for you or your group.
+Please email me to schedule a conversation.